 But there are other factors that will influence how often you should water indoor plants, including the soil, the light, and temperature and humidity.

-‘If your plants are bedded in a well-draining mix that contain elements such as perlite or pumice, you’ll need to check your soil’s moisture levels more frequently than if your plants are housed in a plain, but denser, all-purpose compost,’ explains Charlotte Bailey.
-‘As the name suggests, well-draining mixes tend to quick drying soil.’
+‘If your plants are bedded in a well-draining mix that contains elements such as perlite or pumice, you’ll need to check your soil’s moisture levels more frequently than if your plants are housed in a plain, but denser, all-purpose compost,’ explains Charlotte Bailey.

 How often should you water different types of indoor plants?

-Because they are one of the most drought-resistant plants, caring for succulents means watering less often than with many other types of plant, perhaps every 10 days or fortnightly.
+- Succulents: Because they are one of the most drought-resistant plants, caring for succulents means watering less often than with many other types of plants, perhaps every 10 days or fortnightly.
 Over-watering can quickly lead to root rot, which can kill them.

-Peace lily care involves waiting until the top inch or so of soil is dry or when their leaves start to visibly droop before watering – a weekly watering might be right.
+- Peace lilies: Peace lily care involves waiting until the top inch or so of soil is dry or when their leaves start to visibly droop before watering – a weekly watering might be right.
 They like humidity: 'Mist the leaves frequently with lime-free water,' says John Negus.
 'Ideally, stand the pot on a tray of pebbles that are kept damp, but don’t allow water to touch the base of the pot.'

 What is the best way to water indoor plants?

-And water evenly, she advises, watering around the pot rather than just on one side.
+Water evenly, she adds, watering around the pot rather than just on one side.